-Candidate Statement Fee Calculations
+Candidate Statement Fee Calculation

-The estimated fee collected for the candidate's statement of qualifications is based upon the shared cost for printing, required transactions, and handling charges for making statements available to all registered voters in the jurisdiction.
-Estimates and shared costs are based upon formatting a printed page in the Sample Ballot & Voter Information Pamphlet to include either three 200-word or 250-word candidate statements or two 400-word candidate statements.
+The estimated fee collected initially for the candidate statement reflect three shared costs: printing, postage and handling charges for making statements available to all registered voters in the jurisdiction of the office the candidate seeks.
+Each candidate will be charged separately for the cost of translating the statement into Chinese and Spanish.
+Estimates and shared costs are based upon formatting a printed page in the Sample Ballot & Official Voter Information Pamphlet to include either three 200-word candidate statements or two 400-word candidate statements.

-The Elections Office does its best to provide the most accurate estimated fee, but this estimate can vary according to the number of statements submitted appearing on one page, the number of pages required for a particular office, as well as the number of different pamphlets in which your statement will appear.
+The Registration & Elections Division does its best to provide the most accurate estimated fee, but this estimate can vary according to the number of statements submitted appearing on one page, the number of pages required for a particular office, as well as the number of different pamphlets in which your statement will appear.
 You will be provided an estimated fee during the nomination period.
 At that time, fees will be based upon the most current voter registration data.

-Please make your check payable to, "San Mateo County Elections."
+Please make your check payable to "Registration and Elections Division."